Eighty Years' War, 1579–1588: 1582

 Parma had long been hampered by the provision in the Treaty of Arras which prohibited stationing of Spanish mercenaries (the troops of the best quality) in the provinces that belonged to the Southern union.
 However, after his war with the Turks had finally ended, Philip's finances had significantly improved and he had been able to steadily increase the number of troops available to Parma.
 By October 1582, Parma had an army of 61,000 troops available, mostly of high quality.
 By that time the Walloon provinces also relented their opposition against taking in Spanish troops.
 These improvements were soon translated into military successes.
-In June 1581 Parma had already captured Orange's own town of Breda, thereby driving a wedge into the territory of the States-General in Brabant.
+In June 1581 Parma had already captured William of Orange's own town of Breda, thereby driving a wedge into the territory of the States-General in Brabant.
 In 1582 he made further advances into Gelderland and Overijssel.
 There the war had been going to and fro between the forces of the Union of Utrecht and the royalists.
 Rennenberg had died in the Summer of 1581, but was ably replaced by Francisco Verdugo, who defeated the English mercenaries of Sir John Norris (of Rijmenam fame) opposing him in Friesland at the Battle of Noordhorn.
 He was in turn defeated by Norreys in trying to capture the important fort at Niezijl.
 Verdugo then pushed south – capturing Lochem would topple Zutphen and Deventer.
 However he was forced to lift his siege of Lochem, but on his way back north captured the fortress city of Steenwijk, the key to the north-east of the Netherlands, which always had eluded Rennenberg.

-Orange was the victim of an assassination attempt by Juan de Jáuregui on 18 March 1582.
-He survived, but suffered severe injuries which put him out of the running for an appreciable time.
+On 18 March 1582, Juan de Jáuregui attempted to assassinate William.
+He survived, but suffered severe injuries, which made him unable to campaign for a time.